statechannels/statechannels/new-packages/nitro-protocol/docs/force-move/transition-rules.md

     ) internal pure returns (bool)
 ```

-A prior [check on the signatures](./valid-signatures) for the submitted states implies that the following fields are equal for a and b:
+A later [check on the signatures](./valid-signatures) for the submitted states implies (if it passes) that the following fields are equal for a and b:
 `chainId`, `participants`, `channelNonce`, `appDefinition`, `challengeDuration`, and that `b.turnNum = a.turnNum + 1`.
+This is because the `stateHashes` are computed on chain from a single `fixedPart` which is submitted (and implicitly copied across all states) as well as a single `largestTurnNum` (which is implicitly decremented as we step back through the submitted states).
 This means that the core `_validTransition` function need only perform the remaining checks.
 See the contract itself for the full implementation.

 ## Application-specific transition rules